Video Game / Alpha Bounce

 - Poison Mushroom: In true Breakout fashion, there are numerous bad power-ups that do an assortment of vile things, such as spawning additional blocks off of others (Ingestion), making the blocks harder to destroy by increasing their hit points by 1 (Boost), and making your balls drunk (Whisky).

 - Railroading: ESCorp-loyal players will be forced to stick inside the Karbonis' Belt until they do a certain number of cleanup missions, which limits the number of planets you can visit to 9 of the total 22.
+Approaching the belt beforehand will issue a warning message to the player.

 - Respawn on the Spot: When one of your envelope gets destroyed in a stage after losing every ball on-screen or after being taken out by a lethal projectile, and you have spare ones.